Akari (lamp): Design

-Akari lamps are handmade in Gifu using Mino washi paper and bamboo.
+Akari lamps are made in Gifu using Mino washi paper, bamboo, and metal.
 The warm patina of the paper and the lamps' "idiosyncratically sculptural shapes" make them difficult to replicate.
 To emulate the warm glow of high-end lanterns like Akari, some people dye white lanterns with tea.

 The lanterns come in a variety of shapes, from round or rectangular to resembling a banana or a television set.

 Reception

 Akari lamps have been popular since their advent, and The Strategist called them a "shorthand for taste but not flashiness".

-Fans of Akari include painter Georgia O'Keefe who had an Akari pendant lamp in her New Mexico home and filmmaker Mira Nair, who said in a 2002 The New York Times profile that she owned seven Akari lamps.
+Fans of Akari include painter Georgia O'Keeffe who had an Akari pendant lamp in her New Mexico home and filmmaker Mira Nair, who said in a 2002 The New York Times profile that she owned seven Akari lamps.

 A 2021 article by The Strategist profiled 41 Akari owners with photos of the lamps styled in their homes.
 The owners praised the lamps' coziness and simplicity.

+Vintage examples of Noguchi's "light sculptures" are considered collector's items and sell for thousands of dollars at auction.